sourmash-bio/sourmash/doc/sourmash-internals.md

-# A guide to the internals of sourmash
+# A guide to the internal design and structure of sourmash

 ```{contents} Contents
 :depth: 3